Breast Augmentation Surgery

 Body builders or patients with enough breast tissue to camouflage the implant often have implants placed in front of the muscle.

 Only under special circumstances can you be enrolled in a study to receive silicone implants.
-This is an option you may discuss with Dr. Spence.
+This is an option you may discuss with our doctors.
 Saline implants have provided excellent results for those choosing them.

 That often depends on your chest wall shape and your desires.
-Using a dimensional approach, Dr. Spence will help guide you in selecting the implant which is best for you.
+Using a dimensional approach, our surgeons will help guide you in selecting the implant which is best for you.
 We always strive for a natural look.

 Most patients having straightforward augmentation will have a scar in the range of 4 cm. or less.
 This scar is barely visible with the approaches used in our practice.